 On each stem, poison sumac has seven to 13 leaves, which are smooth around the edges.
 The plant's stems are red, and its leaves are green in the summer and yellow to red in the fall.
 It has green berries that turn white in the fall and grow in small clusters on individual stems.

 When to Remove Poison Sumac From Your Garden

-Although there is no totally safe time to eradicate poison sumac, the best time is in the winter or early spring before the last frost.
-During this time, the plant contains the least amount of the sap that can cause adverse effects.
-Even so, you must wear protective clothing, tuck your pants into your socks, and tuck your sleeves into your gloves before proceeding.
+There is no totally safe time of year to eradicate poison sumac, so always wear protective clothing, tuck your pants into your socks, and tuck your sleeves into your gloves before proceeding.

 Equipment / Tools